smbc-digital/service-boilerplate/README.md

 # Stockport WebAPI boilerplate.

-This is the basis of a [custom .Net new template](https://docs.microsoft.com/en-gb/dotnet/core/tools/custom-templates) and can be used to generate restful WebApi project with default StockportGovUK setup and behaviours enabled.
+This is the basis of a [custom .Net new template](https://docs.microsoft.com/en-gb/dotnet/core/tools/custom-templates) it is used to generate restful WebApi project with default StockportGovUK setup and behaviours enabled.

 ## Installation from Nuget